seinecle/codapps/src/main/asciidoc/subdir/classes-and-methods_temp_slides.md

 - where to write code?
 - how does one part of the code affects another?

 ==  3.
-Classes: to code in an organized and methodic way.
+Classes: to code in an organized and methodical way.

 ==  !
 Writing code is like cooking: you can do it in the small kitchen of your apartment, by improvising as you go, or you can do it in in the big kitchens of a large restaurant, with a team of cooks and a strict organization about who does what.